IVF is only offered on the NHS if certain criteria are met. If you don't meet these criteria, you may need to pay for private treatment.

 - they've been informed of the additional implications of IVF and pregnancy at this age

 Again, if tests show IVF is the only treatment likely to help you get pregnant, you should be referred straight away.

 IVF on the NHS

 NHS trusts across England and Wales are working to provide the same levels of service.
-But the provision of IVF treatment varies across the country, and often depends on local CCG policies.
+But the provision of IVF treatment varies across the country, and often depends on local ICB policies.

 - not having any children already, from both your current and any previous relationships

 - falling into a certain age range (for example, some ICBs only fund treatment for women under 35)

 Although NICE recommend up to 3 cycles of IVF should be offered on the NHS, some ICBs only offer 1 cycle, or only offer NHS-funded IVF in exceptional circumstances.